 \section{Introduction}

 The Euclidean non-linear conjugate gradient method \cite{nocedal2006numerical} for minimizing a non-linear objective function $f:\mathbb R^n\to \mathbb R$ without any constraints is a generalization of the linear conjugate gradient method proposed by Hestenes and Stiefel \cite{hestenes1952methods}.
-The steepest descent method, which is the simplest iterative optimization method, does not need the Hessian of the objective function, but its speed of convergence is very slow in general.
-Newton's method has a property of locally quadratic convergence, but not of global convergence.
+The steepest descent method, which is the simplest iterative optimization technique, does not need the Hessian of the objective function, but generally suffers from slow convergence.
+Newton's method has a property of locally quadratic convergence, but this does not extend to global convergence.
 Additionally, we need to compute the Hessian of the objective function at each step in Newton's method.
-On the other hand, the conjugate gradient method has properties of global convergence and locally superlinear convergence, and is much faster than the steepest descent method.
+On the other hand, the conjugate gradient method ensures global convergence and is much faster than the steepest descent method.
 Furthermore, it does not need the Hessian of the objective function.
-Therefore, the conjugate gradient method is one of the most important optimization methods and has been intensively researched.
+Therefore, the conjugate gradient method is one of the most important optimization methods, and has been intensively researched.

 The non-linear conjugate gradient method in Euclidean space $\mathbb R^n$ is characterized by its computation of search directions.
 The search direction $\eta_k$ at the current iterate $x_k\in\mathbb R^n$ is computed by